chiragarwal26/chiragarwal26/README.md

 </p>
 <br>

 I'm a pre-final year undergraduate student majoring in Electronics & Communication with an interest in A.G.I., NLP, and Problem Solving.
 Currently, I am working on Tableau, soaking up as much knowledge and practice as I can in an attempt to perfect my craft, along with sharpening my Problem Solving Skills.
-I have experience in SQL, Python, C++, HTML, Excel, PowerBI, Tableau, Jupyter, Colab, MATLAB. and currently I am working on some EDA projects.
+I have experience in SQL, Python, C++, HTML, Excel, PowerBI, Tableau, BeautifulSoup, Jupyter, Colab, MATLAB. and currently I am working on some EDA projects.
 <br>
 <br>
 <br>